In this guide

 - Prepares graduates for careers at the intersection of law and technology

-- Program: Master of Science in Jurisprudence (MJS) with a Concentration in Privacy Law and Cyber Security
+- Program: Online Master's Degree in Privacy Law and Cyber Security

 Delivery method: Online